leaxsd/py4sci/README.md

 ## Get Involved

 Please don't leave alone!
 I would like to this to be a collaborative guide.
 We have different interest application to Python (plot graphs, fitting data, data mining, image analysis, ...) so please help me to complete this puzzle.
 Write a guide notebook contribution to add here.
-Send me an [email](mailto:alex.duarte@icfo.eu) with your GitHub username and I will add you as collaborator.
+Send me an [email](mailto:alex.duarte@icfo.eu) with your GitHub username and I will add you as repository contributer.

 ## Feedback